 The Iris Candlestick from 1984 matches the Iris Vase that appeared the same year and was likewise retired before 1988.
 This candlestick is 4.75” high and is the only modern era Cybis candlestick.

 Another match to the Iris pieces was the Iris Pedestal Dish which is 2” high x 5.5” wide x 11” long.
 This probably dates from 1984 or 1985 and has also been known as the Iris Footed Dish.
-It appears that all three of the iris-pattern pieces (vase, candlesticks and dish) were produced in a plain white bisque version as well as color, and retired before 1988.
+It appears that all three of the iris-pattern pieces were produced in a plain white bisque version as well as color, and retired before 1988.

 I decided not to put this Cupid with Heart into the Mythology post because it is so different in style from any of those pieces.
-Lynn Klockner Brown designed the Cupid and basic overall shape, after which George Ivers designed the detailed decorations on the heart and base.
-Six inches high and introduced in 1987 at $150, it was $175 by 1993.
+Lynn Klockner Brown designed the Cupid and basic overall shape, after which George Ivers created the detailed decorations on the heart and base.
+It is six inches high and was introduced in 1987 at $145.